The 'Profile Portrait' - Emily or Anne?

 The identification by two of the most reliable sources, Martha Brown and Ellen

-her memory of an event one day, fifty years before.
-Even Clement Shorter eventually
+memory was of a fleeting moment on one day, fifty years before.

 The visual evidence is more dependable.
 Branwell has depicted the

 right-hand figure as the smallest of the group which suggests that this is Anne.
 Comparison of

 the tracings with Anne and Emily in the 'Pillar Portrait,' to us, makes it clear that the

 The 'Profile Portrait' is treated on this website as a portrait

 of Anne; if more evidence comes to light in support of either Emily or Anne it will be added to